 How is a Winner Chosen?

-All submissions will be reviewed by a panel of elders and artists of the winning art will be notified after August 4, 2017.
+All submissions will be reviewed by a panel of elders at the Confederacy Offices on Friday August 16, 2019.

 Names of the artists will not be included in the review of the artworks.

-Two (2) artworks will be chosen (one that will serve as a gift from the Mayor to the Grand Chief; one that will serve as a gift from the Grand Chief to the Mayor).
+Two (2) artworks will be chosen one (1) that will serve as a gift from the Mayor to the Grand Chief and one (1) that will serve as a gift from the Grand Chief to the Mayor.

 What Do I Get if I Win?

-The three (3) chosen artists will each receive $500 in exchange for their piece of art.
+The 2 chosen artists will each receive $500 in exchange for their piece of art.
 They will also be asked to participate in Treaty No. 6 Recognition Day events at City Hall.

 In addition, their work will be attributed in all promotional materials used by the Confederacy or the City for future events in which images of the pieces of art may appear.